 Related Blog: Retirement Planning 101: What is an Entrance Fee?

-There also are monthly fees to be paid to the CCRC, but other costs associated with owning a home disappear for someone who moves into a retirement community.
+There are also monthly fees to be paid to the CCRC, but other costs associated with owning a home disappear for someone who moves into a retirement community.
 Those expenses vary, depending on the campus.

 Some costs vanish!

-Anything from a homeowner’s current utility- or property-tax bills no longer will be something they pay.
+Anything from a homeowner’s current utility or property-tax bills will no longer be something they pay.

-Depending on the retirement community, other expenses that no longer apply include meals, utilities, cable-television costs, health clubs, cost of their house’s alarm system, and the landscapers, among other things.
+Depending on the retirement community, other expenses that no longer apply include meals, utilities, cable-television costs, health clubs, the cost of their house’s alarm system, and the landscapers, among other things.

 “When you start to peel those expenses off, the monthly fees often look more attractive than what they're paying to live in their home,” Workman said.